KaiJun1314/Cinema-Information-System/README.md

 1. `Workshop SQL.sql` contain the code to build database and `TestData.sql` contain testing data for the system.
 Create the database and load the sample data before starting the application
 2. Update the database credential in `DatabaseConnection.h`
-3. Include the downlaoded library in the project
+3. Include the downloaded library in the project
 4. Build the project